roguedarkjedi/dogcam-ai/README.md

 3. Change values in the config.json
 4. Run main.py

 If using the [Corel USB Accelerator](https://coral.ai/products/accelerator/) (Recommended), you need to also install `libedgetpu1-std python3-edgetpu` packages from the Google repro.
-You can get that by following the directions found [here](https://coral.ai/docs/accelerator/get-started/#on-linux).
+You can get that by following the directions found [on this website](https://coral.ai/docs/accelerator/get-started/#on-linux).

 ## Configuration:
 -----------------